Organize a District Cleanup and Graffiti Removal

 Fresh Paint Days — A program designed to encourage volunteers to seek out unsightly community structures and renovate them with the creative use of resources.
 Willing volunteers make use of donated paint and a stipend for supplies to transform their building with the application of fresh paint, a little creativity, and a lot of elbow grease!

 Lend-a-Bin — Keep Oklahoma Beautiful has recycling bins available for your use.
-District cleanups, conferences, and festivals are just a few ideas on how your organization can use these bins.
+Neighborhood cleanups, conferences, and festivals are just a few ideas on how your organization can use these bins.
 Bins must be picked up at KOB’s offices in Oklahoma City.
+Tulsa-area residents can also borrow bins from the M.e.t.

 Environmental Excellence Competition — Each year, Keep Oklahoma Beautiful calls for nominations for environmental awards in a number of categories.
 The prestigious awards are presented at an Awards Recognition Banquet each November.